skupperproject/refdog/input/resources/listener.md

 </div>
 <div class="attribute-body">

-The identifier used to route traffic from listeners to connectors.
-To enable connecting to a service at a remote site, the local listener and the remote connector must have matching routing keys.
+The identifier to route traffic from listeners to connectors.
+To enable connecting to a service at a remote site, the local listener and the remote connector must have matching routingKeys.

 <table class="fields"><tr><th>Updatable</th><td>True</td><tr><th>See also</th><td><a href="{{site.prefix}}/concepts/routing-key.html">Routing key concept</a></td></table>